Marcos-Ian/Marcos-Ian/README.md

 I play guitar and love music theory

-Big fan of anime and the gym
+Big fan of games and the gym

 Hobbies: coding, building startups, gaming, and creative projects